 Disclosure: The GROW Impact Accelerator is backed by AgFunder, AFN’s parent company.

-AFN: What problem is Decomer trying to solve, and how does your technology offer a solution?
+AFN: What problem is MYCL trying to solve, and how does your tech offer a solution?

-AFN: What does ‘impact’ mean to you personally, and to Decomer as a business?
-Why is environmental and social impact so important?
+AFN: What does ‘impact’ mean to you personally, and to MYCL as an organization?
+Why is social and environmental impact so important?

 ARN: We call our business a social enterprise, an impact-driven company.
 So we try to do good, and do well: doing good means we are creating positive impact for the environment and society, but as same time doing well means we can still gain some profit and revenue.

 How can New Zealand’s agri-innovation ecosystem become the world leader it should be?